3mdeb/96boards-docs-wiki/ODPi-BigTop-Hadoop-configuration-and-Running.md

     sudo adduser --ingroup hadoop hduser

 give any password for hduser.
 Retype the password again when asked.
-Just press \<ENTER\> for hduser user information like (FullName, etc).
+Just press \<enter\> for hduser user information like (FullName, etc).
 Confirm the answers by pressing 'Y'.

     sudo usermod -a -G hadoop hduser